todiadiyatmo/wp-ffpc/readme.txt

 You have to remove the default yum package, named `php-pecl-memcache` and install `Memcache` or `Memcached` through PECL.

 == Changelog ==

+= 0.6 =
+*development branch*

+* true WordPress Network support:
+  * if enabled network-wide, settings will be the same for every site
+  * if enabled only per site settings could vary from site to site and cache could be active or disabled on a per site basis without interfering other sites

 = 0.5.1 =
 *2013.03.07*